Jomeinvoice

 When will LHDN enforce e-invoice penalties for Phase 4 businesses?

-Phase 4 businesses with annual revenue between RM1M and RM5M entered a 12-month relaxation period on 1 January 2026.
+Phase 4 businesses (RM1M–RM5M revenue) entered a 12-month relaxation period on 1 January 2026.
 Full penalty enforcement activates on 1 January 2027.
-Businesses that have not implemented e-invoicing by that date are fully exposed to the RM200–RM20,000 penalty regime.
+Businesses without e-invoicing in place by that date are fully exposed to the RM200–RM20,000 penalty regime.

 Can I go to jail for not issuing an e-invoice?

-Yes — the law provides for up to 6 months imprisonment under Section 82C / Para 120(1)(d) of the Income Tax Act 1967 for failure to issue a required e-invoice.
+Yes — up to 6 months imprisonment is provided for under Section 82C / Para 120(1)(d) of the Income Tax Act 1967.
 In practice, imprisonment is more likely for repeat or wilful offenders; first-time cases typically result in fines.
-The risk is real, however, and escalates with the scale and duration of non-compliance.
+The legal risk escalates with the scale and duration of non-compliance.

 Is the RM200–RM20,000 penalty applied per transaction or per audit?

-The penalty provision applies per offence — and each transaction without a valid e-invoice is a separate offence.
-A business that failed to issue e-invoices for 100 transactions is potentially exposed to 100 separate penalty counts.
-LHDN’s compliance review framework covers up to 2 assessment years, meaning accumulated non-compliance across multiple years creates compounding liability.
+Per offence — and each transaction without a valid e-invoice is a separate offence.
+A business with 100 uninvoiced transactions faces 100 separate penalty counts.
+LHDN’s review covers up to 2 assessment years, so accumulated non-compliance creates compounding liability.

 What if I issued a late e-invoice — is that also an offence?

-Late issuance is a violation of the e-invoice rules, but LHDN’s guidelines focus enforcement on complete failure to issue rather than minor timing delays for businesses making a good-faith compliance effort.
-However, during a compliance review, late issuance patterns will be flagged and may result in penalty.
-The safest position is to issue e-invoices at the point of transaction, not retroactively.
+Late issuance is a violation, but LHDN’s enforcement focus is on complete failure rather than minor timing delays for businesses making a good-faith effort.
+However, late issuance patterns will be flagged in a compliance review.
+Safest practice: issue e-invoices at point of transaction.

 Can voluntary disclosure reduce my penalty?

 Yes.
-Businesses that submit a voluntary disclosure to LHDN before a compliance review is triggered are in a materially better position than those who wait.
-Voluntary disclosure must be submitted in writing to the relevant LHDN director, and must include your tax return (BNCP), audited accounts, and all unreported e-invoice records.
-LHDN retains the right to investigate further, but proactive disclosure is the only mechanism available to reduce penalty exposure before an audit begins.
+Businesses that submit voluntary disclosure before a review is triggered are in a materially better position.
+Disclosure must include your tax return (BNCP), audited accounts, and all unreported e-invoice records.
+This is the only mechanism available to reduce exposure before an audit begins.
+[Compliance Review Framework (15 Dec 2025), Section 7]

 Can I still be penalised if I use consolidated e-invoices incorrectly?

 Yes.
-Misuse of consolidated e-invoicing is a separate offence under S.82C(7) of the Income Tax Act 1967 and carries the same RM200–RM20,000 fine.
-The most common mistake is consolidating a transaction worth RM10,000 or more — this is prohibited from 1 January 2026 and requires an individual e-invoice regardless of phase or relaxation status.
-If a buyer requests an individual e-invoice within the same calendar month, the seller must also comply; failing to do so is separately prosecutable.
+Misuse of consolidated e-invoicing is a separate offence under S.82C(7) — same RM200–RM20,000 fine.
+The most common error is consolidating a transaction of RM10,000 or more, which is prohibited from 1 January 2026.
+If a buyer requests an individual e-invoice within the same calendar month, failing to comply is separately prosecutable.

 My revenue is below RM1 million — can LHDN still penalise me?

-Generally, businesses below RM1 million annual revenue are exempt.
-However, if your business is a subsidiary, related company, or joint venture partner of a company with annual revenue of RM1 million or more, you are required to implement e-invoicing from 1 July 2026 — and the penalty regime applies from that date.
-The exemption is based on group structure, not just your own revenue.
+Generally you are exempt, but not if your business is a subsidiary, related company, or joint venture partner of an entity with RM1 million or more in annual revenue.
+Those businesses must comply from 1 July 2026, and the full penalty regime applies from that date.

 Disclaimer: This article is for general informational purposes only and does not constitute legal or tax advice.
 LHDN guidelines are subject to updates.
 Always refer to the latest official LHDN e-Invoice Guidelines at myinvois.hasil.gov.my and consult a qualified tax professional for advice specific to your business.